segmentio/validate-form/Readme.md

   Add a validation `regexp` with an optional error `message`.

-### #is(string, settings, [message])
+### #is(string, settings..., [message])

-  Add a validation function that takes optional `settings` and returns a regular validation function.
+  Add a validation function that takes optional `settings...` and returns a regular validation function.
 This would be for things like minimum length, which require a `length` number.

 ### #on(event)